The Digital Diary Revolution: Beyond the Paper Page

 Staring at a blank digital page is no better than staring at a blank notebook, unless the tool fights back.
 Smart guided prompts ("What drained your energy today?" or "Name one thing outside your control") shift the brain from passive venting to active processing.
 That small structural nudge makes consistency far more achievable.

 The benefits of digital journaling are well-documented but none of them matter if the habit never takes root.
 The good news?
-Getting started is far simpler than most people expect.
+Getting started is far simpler than most people expect, and there's a full guide to building a daily practice if you want the long version.

 Start Embarrassingly Small